RodriguezDerek/RodriguezDerek/README.md

 <h1 align="center">Hi 👋 I'm Derek Rodriguez</h1>

 # 💫 About Me:
 I’m a Computer Science student at UConn with a passion for technology, problem-solving, and soccer.
-I enjoy working with teams to help bring real-world projects to life and am always looking for new challenges and opportunities to grow.<br><br>
+I enjoy working with teams to help bring real-world projects to life and I'm always looking for new challenges and opportunities to grow.<br><br>

 ## 🌐 Socials: